anthony taguest·sydney --:--

 updated Jul 4, 2026

-This site aggregates my other projects as live data — the reading tracker, the riichi trainer, market briefings out of Google Drive.
-Every source sits behind a connector with one hard rule: if anything fails — missing config, dead upstream, bad data — the connector returns placeholder data, never a crash.
+This site aggregates my other projects as live data, and every source sits behind a connector with one rule: if anything fails (missing config, dead upstream, bad data), return placeholder data, never crash.
 That’s why CI builds with zero secrets and the site renders even when a source is down.
-Degradation is designed, not hoped for.

-Then an audit of my own code found two connectors quietly breaking the rule.
-Both did fallible setup before the try: one awaited a Google Drive token on its first line; the other constructed a database client, which throws synchronously on a malformed connection string.
-The catch guarded the query, not the setup — so the invariant held for runtime failures and silently didn’t for setup failures.
+Then an audit of my own code found two connectors breaking the rule.
+Both did fallible setup before the try: one awaited a Google Drive token on its first line, the other constructed a database client, which throws synchronously on a malformed connection string.
+The catch guarded the query, not the setup.
 One transient auth blip and the page whose whole promise was “never crash” would have crashed.

 The fix was moving two lines.
-The lesson is the class of bug: graceful degradation fails at the seams.
-“This function never throws” is a claim about its first fallible expression, not its happy path — so the try has to start there.
-And now tests hold the promise in place: mock the token to reject and the client to throw, and assert the sample data comes back instead of a rejection.
+The lesson is the bug class: “this function never throws” is a claim about its first fallible expression, so the try has to start there.
+Tests now mock the token to reject and the client to throw, and assert sample data comes back.

 the hub · warm terminal